PepsiCo CEO Ramon Laguarta meets PM Modi as full board lands in India amid trade strains

 During the Q1 2025 earnings call, Laguarta said, "The international business continues to be the kind of largest growth engine for the company, and we continue to invest in that business."
 The company's international business reported 11% revenue growth in Q1.
 India also remained a key driver in its international convenience foods growth.

-Further he said, "Our international convenience foods business delivered 2% organic revenue growth.
-The growth was driven by India, Brazil, Egypt and Turkey."
+"Our international convenience foods business delivered 2% organic revenue growth.
+The growth was driven by India, Brazil, Egypt and Turkey," he said.

 In the April–June 2025 quarter, PepsiCo’s international convenience foods division posted 4% revenue growth, with India cited as a strong contributor.
 The company reported a low-single-digit organic revenue growth, posting $22,726 million, compared to $22,501 million in the same period last year.